YuXiangLo/YuXiangLo/README.md

 </div>

 * 🔭 I’m currently working on Taiwan AI Labs as a ML engineer intern.
-* 🌱 I’m currently learning Fintech and I'm looking forward to an internship in quantitative trading, or any else related.
 * 🌐 Website: [Click Here !!!](https://yuxianglo.github.io/)
 * 📫 How to reach me: You can email me by <linus13514@gmail.com>